helloSystem/docs/user/components/preferences/boot-environments.md

 Activate a Boot Environment by checking its checkbox, and then press {guilabel}`Restart...`.
 The computer will restart into the selected Boot Environment.

+You can also select which Boot Environment to start into from the bootloader.
+Starting with helloSystem 0.8.1, press the Backspace key as soon as the screen becomes grey.
+Then use the FreeBSD bootloader menu to choose a Boot Environment and to start the system.
+Note that choosing a Boot Environment this way does not change the default Boot Environment, and will affect the current boot only.

 ## More Information

 Advanced users can use the `bectl` command on the command line, which the __Boot Environments__ preferences application is using under the hood.